fecampos/empirical_orthogonal_functions/README.md

-# Empirical Orthogonal Functions in Matlab
+# Empirical Orthogonal Functions in Matlab (now a jupyter notebook version)

 Matlab functions to compute the empirical orthogonal function (EOF) and its complex version (CEOF).

 # Getting started eof.m: